Clothing says nothing about you. Do you believe that?

 BAD Style Tip #4 – You Can Wear Anything And Look OK

-Maybe you had this mindset sometime in those rebellious teenage years.
-But that shouldn’t be the case anymore.
+Maybe you had this mindset sometimes in those rebellious teenage years.
+But that shouldn't be the case anymore.
 This is real life.

 Here's an analogy.
 You know James Bond?
 He's a handsome badass, right?
 Women have adored him in the past, and more of them will in future films.